 Students who request accommodations due to documented special needs are advised that disability-related absences do not in any way alter class requirements, faculty expectations, or student responsibilities.
-The College's designated ADA Coordinator for disability services does not have a role in determining course attendance policies or in modifying course attendance requirements.
+The College's designated Coordinator for Disability Support Services does not have a role in determining course attendance policies or in modifying course attendance requirements.
 College faculty members determine all grading procedures regarding make-up of missed assignments, quizzes, and exams.
 A College faculty member is not required to lower essential course requirements for accommodation purposes.